Corlicons/mineros/README.md

 Several of the services and topics require knowledge of the minecraft block ids, this can be found here REMEBER TO SELECT THE CORRECT MINECRAFT VERSION: 1.20 http://prismarinejs.github.io/minecraft-data/?d=blocks

 #### Item ids
-on the boot up of the mineros system all item ids are written to the file ` docs/items.txt `.
+on the boot up of the MineROS system all item ids are written to the file ` docs/items.txt `.
 Note that blocks dont have the same id as items

 ### Links to API docs
 - [Movement](docs/movement.md)